jamshaidwarraich/PINN-for-E-Epidemic/Readme.md

 ### Statistical Analysis
 This section plots the comaprison of PINN with ground truth by using different evaluation metrices.

-The hyperparameters for training this network are given in the paper.
+The hyperparameters used to train this network are provided in the paper.